 About Ohio State's Emergency Radiology Fellowship

-Fellows will be allowed up to eight weeks of electives, with strong encouragement to spend a rotation with our dedicated evening Neuroradiologists between the hours of 4 p.m. and 2 a.m. for extra experience handling a variety of neuroimaging, including afterhours emergencies.
+Fellows will be allowed up to eight weeks of elective time and are strongly encouraged to spend time in neuroradiology for added MRI exposure.
 Additional elective time may be possible following discussion with the Program Director.

 Goals and Objectives

-- To provide a diverse and comprehensive clinical experience to prepare for a career utilizing nearly all imaging modalities.
+- To provide a diverse and comprehensive clinical experience to prepare for a successful career in Emergency Radiology.

 - To provide expert consultation services.

-- To perform emergent, image-guided minor procedures, such as lumbar puncture and esophagram.
+- Perform image-guided minor procedures and fluoroscopic studies, such as lumbar puncture and esophagram.

 - To facilitate teaching and research opportunities.

-Clinical work will take place in the Abercrombie and Fitch Emergency Department and Level-1 Trauma Center of University Hospital at The Ohio State University Wexner Medical Center following a rotating schedule to allow equal coverage of daytime, evening, and ovenight shifts.
+Clinical work will take place in the Abercrombie and Fitch Emergency Department and Level-1 Trauma Center at The Ohio State University Wexner Medical Center.
+Fellows will work primarily day and evening shifts, with at least four weeks of nights included.
+The fellow will be allowed some flexibility to create their schedule with the program director.
 In total, ten four-week rotations within the Division of Emergency Radiology will be completed.
 Fellows will initially function in a supervised capacity with a gradual transition to independent interpretation as allowed by capability.
 All imaging modalities will be covered through the emergency department and trauma center, with the exception of Nuclear Medicine.
 Pediatric imaging is minimal, given the limitations of our patient population.
-In addition, a total of eight weeks of electives within the Department of Radiology will be completed.
+In addition, eight weeks of electives within the Department of Radiology will be available.

-Applicants must have completed or be scheduled to complete an ACGME accredited Diagnostic Radiology residency prior to their desired start date.
-All applicants must be a U.S. citizen and must be able to obtain a full and unrestricted Ohio medical license prior to starting the fellowship.
+Applications are now being accepted for the 2024-2025 and 2025-2026 academic years!
+Applicants must have completed or be scheduled to complete an Diagnostic Radiology residency and be able to obtain a full and unrestricted Ohio medical license prior to their desired start date.
+Our program will continue to participate in the National Residency Matching Program NRMP.
+The program number for Emergency Radiology is 1566R04F0.

 Application must include: